 Exposed: how toxic air reduces intelligence

-According to a study of Chinese people, chronic exposure to air pollution may cause a “steep reduction” in arithmetic and language abilities.
-In extreme cases this was the same as the loss of a year’s worth of education.
+This comes on top of a previous study proving that chronic exposure to air pollution may cause a “steep reduction” in maths and language abilities.
+In extreme cases, this was the same as the loss of a year’s worth of education.

 The consequences are most serious for men and those aged over 64.